 Overlap Factor: In some cases, there can be overlap between computation and communication.
 The overlap factor α0 where (0<α0<1) represents the computation and communication overlap factor

-Impact of Communication Traffic: Excessive inter-processor communication can saturate the available network bandwidth.
+Impact of Communication Traffic: Excessive inter-processor communication can saturate the available network bandwidth. (utilizing network to its utmost capacity)

 To minimize the impact of inter-processor communication overhead, parallel computing systems and algorithms often employ optimization techniques such as: